Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Set Dressing**
-    | When you make a thrown or natural ranged attack (or use a hand pump) that will not directly impact a creature or affect an occupied square, the action is unaffected by Stamina tax and does not increase it.
+    | When you throw a flask, use a hand pump, or attack with a natural ranged weapon, if the action will not directly impact a creature or affect an occupied square, it is unaffected by Stamina tax and does not increase it.
 You may also pair thrown flasks with any weapon.

     | *You learn three flask blueprints of common or uncommon rarity.*

   .. tab-item:: Rank 2

     | **Controlled Environment**
     | When you throw a flask, use a hand pump, or attack with a natural ranged weapon (with an existing AoE + flask effect), you may increase its terrain effect radius by one.
-Targeted flasks are instead applied as a Burst(1) AoE.
+In this way, targeted flasks are instead applied as a Burst(1) AoE.
 The resulting AoE may ignore a number of allies or squares within its effect radius up to your Bombardier rank.

     | **Efficient Reagents**
-    | When crafting a flask, potion, or poison, roll a d6.
-On a success, up to 25 value in materials used may be refunded.
+    | When crafting a flask, roll a d6.
+On a success, you make enough to fill a second flask for free.
-    | REPLACE; NOT COMBAT FOCUSED

     | *You learn another two common or uncommon flask blueprints.*

   .. tab-item:: Rank 3

-    | **Crooked Alchemy**
+    | **Jury-Rigged Munitions**
     | While in possession of two non-rare flasks, you may combine them at any time.
 Choose one flask to be the "carrier" and another to be the "payload".
 Natural ranged weapons may act as a carrier.
     | Choose one of the payload's targeted or terrain effects.
 If the effect is targeted, it applies to all creatures the carrier's effects apply to.
 If the effect is terrain, it applies to all tiles the carrier applies to, or the tiles of creatures the carrier affects.